Jane Fernandes

 Jane Fernandes (born August 21, 1956) is an American educator and social justice advocate.
-As of August 2021, Fernandes is the President of Antioch College in Yellow Springs, Ohio.
+Between August 2021 and September 2026, Fernandes was the President of Antioch College in Yellow Springs, Ohio.
 She previously served as president of Guilford College from 2014 to 2021.

 In 1990, Fernandes became the first deaf woman to lead an American school designed for deaf, hard of hearing, blind, and deaf-blind students, serving at the Hawaii School for the Deaf and Blind in Honolulu until August 1995.

 Early life and education

 Jane Frances Kelleher was born on August 21, 1956, in Worcester, Massachusetts.
 She is the oldest child of Richard Paul and Mary Kathleen (née Cosgrove) Kelleher.
 Her father was a lawyer and judge serving in Worcester, Barnstable, and Falmouth.
 Her mother was deaf and raised to speak, read, and write English; she was also a trained golfer, following in her parents' footsteps.
 Jane, who was born deaf, was raised in the same way.
 She attended Worcester public schools before any state or federal laws required accommodations for deafness.
 She received intensive hearing and speech instruction through a partnership between home and school.
 While attending graduate school, she learned American Sign Language (ASL) and became involved with the Deaf community.